 Even though the centurion was a Gentile, the Jews were happy to do this because this Roman was a friend to them.
 He had used his own funds to build the synagogue for them.
 Jesus heard what the Jewish leaders said about the situation, and agreed to go with back them to the house of the centurion.

 However, when Jesus and the others were not far from the house, the centurion saw them coming and sent some friends to Jesus with a message.
 His was a very interesting message and shows the depths of understanding this centurion had about the nature of sickness and disease in relationship to the sovereignty and the authority of God.
 The message from him was this:

-There are several insights that we can take away from this statement of the centurion – more than I can talk about in one sermon.
+There are several insights that we can take away from this statement of the centurion—more than I will talk about here.
 However, notice that he speaks twice of worthiness.
 First he said that he did not consider himself worthy for Jesus to enter his house.
 Secondly, he said that he was not worthy enough for him personally to meet Jesus.

 Although in many of our Bibles, both of these instances use the word “worthy” in their translations, the centurion actually used two different words in these cases.
 These two words have slightly different inflections of meanings.

 John the Baptist used this same word for worthiness when he spoke of himself in comparison to Jesus.
-John said of Jesus, “I am not worthy even to untie the thong of his sandal” (John 2:16).
-John knew that he was much beneath Jesus in terms of standing, and for him to be acting in the role of conferring a blessing on Jesus was something that he had no right to do.
+John said of Jesus, “I am not worthy even to untie the thong of his sandal” (Luke 3:16).
+John knew that he was far beneath Jesus in terms of standing, and for him to be acting in the role of conferring a blessing on Jesus was something that he had no right to do.